mesosphere-backup/open-docs/tutorials/service-discovery.md

 This approach to service discovery for Marathon applications makes use of the popular [HAProxy](http://www.haproxy.org/) TCP/HTTP load balancer along with an assistant script that uses [Marathon’s REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) to periodically re-generate an HAProxy configuration file.

-Mesos slaves are configured to provide a range of ports as a resource (the default range is 31,000 - 32,000).
-When a new instance of a task is started by Marathon on a Mesos slave, it binds to one or more arbitrary ports within this range.
+Mesos agent nodes are configured to provide a range of ports as a resource (the default range is 31,000 - 32,000).
+When a new instance of a task is started by Marathon on a Mesos agent node, it binds to one or more arbitrary ports within this range.

 <div class="alert alert-info">
   Note the distinction between the actual port that the application binds to and the port that is configured for the application in Marathon.
 The configured port in Marathon (commonly known as the application port) is merely a way of namespacing applications run by Marathon and is not directly bound to.
 It is intended to be used by a secondary load balancer or proxy system, such as HAProxy.
 For example, this prevents a user from configuring two services on the same cluster that they eventually intend to both run on port 80.